lalbornoz/rosetta.nvim/README.md

    keyboard = {
       enabled = true,
       user_commands = true, -- Generate usercommands for keyboard functions
-      auto_switch_keyboard = true, -- Automatically switch to the language under the cursor. intuitive_delete = true, -- Swap `Delete` and `Backspace` keys in insert mode for RTL languages. silent = false, -- Notify the user when keyboard is switched.
+      intuitive_delete = true, -- Swap `Delete` and `Backspace` keys in insert mode for RTL languages. silent = false, -- Notify the user when keyboard is switched.
    },